When the Heat Becomes the Hazard

 UV and Sunburn: The Parallel Risk

-The UV index in the UK during a heatwave can reach 8 or higher, classified as very high.
-At that level, unprotected skin can begin to burn in under fifteen minutes.
-An overcast hot day still carries significant UV risk.
-Cloud does not block UV.
+The UV index in the UK during a heatwave can reach 8 or higher, classified as very high.13 At that level, unprotected skin can begin to burn in under fifteen minutes.
+Cloud does not block UV, so an overcast hot day still carries significant risk.

-• Apply broad-spectrum SPF 30 or higher sunscreen thirty minutes before going outdoors and reapply every two hours or after swimming.
+• Apply broad-spectrum SPF 30 or higher sunscreen with good UVA protection, ideally rated at least 4 stars, thirty minutes before going outdoors, and reapply every two hours or after swimming.

 • Reapplication is not optional.
 Most people apply too little, and correctly applied sunscreen still degrades with time and perspiration.